Jennifer Ray D'Mello

 Candidate statement

-I am a physician at the Alberta Children’s Hospital (ACH) in Calgary, where I've worked clinically in Pediatric Emergency Medicine and Child Maltreatment for 11 years.
+I am a physician at the Alberta Children’s Hospital (ACH) in Calgary, where I've worked clinically in Pediatric Emergency Medicine and Child Maltreatment for 13 years.
 I'm a clinical assistant professor at the University of Calgary and teach at the undergraduate, postgraduate and continuing medical education levels.
-For the past 5 years I have been the Deputy Section Chief of Pediatric Emergency Medicine at ACH.
+For 6 years I served as the Deputy Section Chief of Pediatric Emergency Medicine at ACH, completing my term in 2023.

 I wish to join CMPA Council because over the course of my career it’s become clear to me that CMPA’s core values align closely with aspects of medicine that are meaningful to me- specifically providing safe patient care and providing support to my colleagues in a stressful and demanding profession.
 Additionally, CMPA excels at driving meaningful change and shaping Canada’s Health Care System, which is something I want to be a part of.